alexjp87/Cloud-AWS--Serverless_Photo_Gallery/README.md

 #### AWS Infrastructure:

 **Amazon S3:** Create and configure S3 bucket to serve as both a storage solution for uploaded images and as a host for the static web app.
 Update bucket policy to allow public read access, and configure CORS to allow the web app to directly communicate with the bucket.
+Steps completed using the AWS management console.

 Step 1 - Create an S3 Bucket